tadas-subonis/dev-tasubo-com-blog/_posts/2020-01-11-how-software-development-has-changed-in-the-last-10-years.md

 JavaScript modernized as well.
 There are now proper classes, map and reduce functions, const variables and other nice things.
 With the help of NodeJS it also got a lot more popular.
 For better or worse, people have started deploying server-side JavaScript and MEAN (Mongo-Express.js-Angular-NodeJs) stack got extremely popular at some point in mid 2010s.

+Even if your target browsers doesn't support all the new features, you can use Babel and Webpack to transpile the code to something that every browser will understand (however, a human might not).

 ### Web Development